sardana-org/sardana/doc/source/sep/SEP2.md

 referencing capability.
 Channels and controllers without referencing capability will not expose this API.
 3. Add referencing configuration API to the measurement group.
-4. Add referencing configuration API to the scan framework.
 5. Implement storing value references in the HDF5 file recorder.
-If the value reference is a dataset in another HDF5 file this means creating an external link.
+If the value reference is a dataset in another HDF5 file this means creating a Virtual Data Set (VDS).
 Otherwise this means just having a reference in the string format.

 # Out of scope